 It’s a Date

-All the ingredients of this recipe are raw and the sweetness of the medjool dates combined with that of honey is enough.
-The aroma of blossom water comes in as a discreet reminder of the date’s eastern past and almonds add up a crunch to the power snack value of this healthy truffle, earning it a sure place in my energy food list.
+All the ingredients in this recipe are raw and the sweetness of the medjool dates combined with that of honey is just perfect.
+The essence of blossom water and almonds add up a crunch.

 Date Truffles with Nuts